Archaeological sites, cultural heritage, and museums

 Gjirokaster Ethnographic Museum is located in the Palorto Quarter, which is the best-preserved district in the old town of Gjirokaster.
 The museum stands on the site of the home of Enver Hoxha, the well known communist dictator.
 The museum building was constructed in 1966 after the original house was destroyed in a fire.
 Its architecture is a model of a traditional house.
 The rooms are arranged as they would have actually been used and they are decorated with numerous household items, folk costumes and cultural artifacts of a wealthy family of merchants or Ottoman administrators who lived back in the 19th century.

 Korce National Museum of Medieval Arts

 Korce National Museum of Medieval Arts is located in the city of Korce.
 It was inaugurated in April 1980 and it represents one of the most important museums in Albania.
-Its fund counts over 7.000 art items, mainly medieval icons as well as stone, wooden, metal and textile works by anonymous and well known artists from different areas of the country.
+Its fund counts over 7.000 art items, mainly medieval icons, as well as stone, wooden, metal and textiles, works by anonymous and well-known artists from different areas of the country.

 The National Historical Museum is located in Tirana and it is the country’s largest museum, opened in 1981.
 The Museum includes the following pavilions:

 - The Pavilion of Antiquity is the most important and one of the richest;

 - The Pavilion of the Middle Ages, with access to the economic, social, political and cultural development of Albanians from the 6th century until the 15th;

 - Pavilion of Albanian National Renaissance, where the objects are exposed to present the period from the mid-19th century until 1912;

 - Pavilion of the Period of Independence, reflecting the most important historical moments after the Declaration of Independence in 1912 until 1939;

 - Pavilion of Albanian Iconography, where a collection of 70 items of the Post-Byzantine art in Albania is exposed;